github/developer.github.com/content/webhooks/index.md

 `pull_request_review_comment` | Any time a Commit is commented on while inside a Pull Request review (the Files Changed tab).
 `pull_request` | Any time a Pull Request is assigned, unassigned, labeled, unlabeled, opened, closed, reopened, or synchronized (updated due to a new push in the branch that the pull request is tracking).
 `push` | Any Git push to a Repository, including editing tags or branches.
 Commits via API actions that update references are also counted. **This is the default event.**
-`release` | Any time a Release is published in the Repository.
+`release` | Any time a Release is published in a Repository.
 `status` | Any time a Repository has a status update from the API `team_add` | Any time a team is added or modified on a Repository.
-`watch` | Any time a User watches the Repository.
+`watch` | Any time a User watches a Repository.

 ### Wildcard Event